tgross/gilamon/README.rst

 The GilaMon example web service has been tested with Internet Explorer 7 and newer, and should work with other modern browsers as well.
 Internet Explorer 6 and earlier is unsupported.

-The backend of GilaMon is browser-independant.
+The backend of GilaMon is browser-independent.

 Installation